chainloop-dev/chainloop/devel/README.md

 Chainloop requires some configuration to be in place such as

 - PostgreSQL 14 connection from the Control plane
 - Access to a secrets manager.
-Currently Hashicorp Vault and AWS secret manager are supported.
+Currently Hashicorp Vault, AWS Secrets Manager, GCP Secret Manager and Azure KeyVault are supported.
 - Open ID connect (OIDC) single sign-on credentials.

 Luckily, you can leverage the provided docker compose file that can be found in the `devel` directory to do all the setup for you.